-We formulate the training process in the simulator as a Partially Observable Markov Decision Process (POMDP) as the environment cannot be fully observed.
+We formulate the training process in the simulator as a Partially Observable Markov Decision Process (POMDP).
 We define the MDP in the simulation as $\mathcal{M}=(\mathcal{S}, \mathcal{O}, \mathcal{A}, P, r, \mathcal{\gamma})$, where $\mathcal{S}, \mathcal{O}, \mathcal{A}$ denotes the state space, observation space, and action space respectively. $P(s_{t+1}|s_t,a_t)$ denotes the transition function, and the reward function is denoted as $r(s, a)$. $\gamma$ denotes the discount factor.
-We define the privileged simulation parameters $c \in \mathcal{S} \backslash \mathcal{O}$ used to construct the simulation environment.
-Specifically, $c$ contains the knowledge of the terrain distribution $c_e$ (terrains are divided into 5 categories for feasibility) and robot-concerned parameters $c_r$ (i.e. mass, restitution, motor strength).
+We define the privileged environment parameters $c \in \mathcal{S} \backslash \mathcal{O}$ used to construct the simulation environment.
+Specifically, $c = [c_e, c_r]$ contains the knowledge of the terrain distribution $c_e$ (terrains are divided into 5 categories for feasibility) and robot-concerned parameters $c_r$ (mass, motor strength, etc.).
 The goal of the RL method is to get the policy to maximize the expected discounted return:

-In the task of the lifelong policy adaptation, we need to find the optimal policy with the pretrained one in the real scene with the POMDP $\mathcal{M}^R=(\mathcal{S}^R, \mathcal{O}^R, \mathcal{A}^R, P^R, r^R, \mathcal{\gamma}^R)$, where $r^R$ is implicit without access.
-In the real-world setting, we are able to constantly collect trajectories but at an extremely low speed at least $1000$ times slower than in the simulation.

-In the later analysis, we take $\mathcal{M}$ and $\mathcal{M}^R$ to emblematize the training environment and the testing one.
+In the task of the lifelong policy adaptation, we need to adapt the pretrained policy to optimal in the real scene with the POMDP $\mathcal{M}^R=(\mathcal{S}^R, \mathcal{O}^R, \mathcal{A}^R, P^R, r^R, \mathcal{\gamma}^R)$, where $r^R$ is implicit without access.
+In the real world, we can collect trajectories constantly but at an extremely low speed, at least $1000$ times slower than in the simulation.
+In the later analysis, we take $\mathcal{M}$ and $\mathcal{M}^R$ to represent the training environment and the testing one.